How Much Does an Arsenic Water Filter Cost? (2026 Price Breakdown)

 Then you pay $1,200 to $1,800 to re-bed it, and start over.
 Repeat 4 to 6 times in a decade.
 Reddit thread that surfaced in our research: "Filter replacements cost about $2k.
 Filter did not even last 6 months."

 Year 1: works great.
 Year 2 through 5: still works great.
 Year 6 to 7: time to test capacity.
-Year 7-ish: re-bed once, around $1,500.
+Year 7-ish: re-bed once, around $1,890 in resin.

 The selectivity of the resin means it is far more resistant to interference from other ions, and the metered version reminds you when to plan a test.
 You spend more upfront.
 You spend less total.
 And the gap between "I should re-bed this" and "I am now drinking arsenic" is much wider, which is the part that matters for a YMYL contaminant.